-CPUC could move up Climate Credit for bill relief
+CPUC moves up Climate Credit for bill relief

 PG&E is actively engaging with federal and state regulators, policymakers and lawmakers on ways to provide bill relief to customers.

-One example could come soon through the annual Climate Credit, which is part of the state’s efforts to fight climate change.
-The California Public Utilities Commission is scheduled to vote Feb.
-2 on distributing the annual April credit earlier this year, a proposal that PG&E supports.
+One example is the annual Climate Credit, which is part of the state’s efforts to fight climate change.
+The California Public Utilities Commission approved utilities distributing the annual April credit as soon as possible, a proposal that PG&E supported.

 PG&E and other California utilities administer the Climate Credit to their customers.
-Customers who receive both gas and electric services from PG&E would receive a total bill credit of $91.17; gas-only customers would receive $52.78; electric-only customers would be credited $38.39.
+Customers who receive both gas and electric services from PG&E will receive a total bill credit of $91.17; gas-only customers will receive $52.78; electric-only customers will be credited $38.39.

-Separately, more than 300,000 customers who experienced financial hardships during the pandemic will receive an automatic one-time bill credit before Feb.
-3 under the California Arrearage Payment Program.
+Separately, more than 300,000 customers who experienced financial hardships during the pandemic will receive an automatic one-time bill credit under the California Arrearage Payment Program.
 Amounts vary.

 How much higher could bills be?